VGoshev/mailserver-docker/README.md

 I would recommend you use host directory mapping of named volume to run containers, so you will not lose your valuable data after image update and starting new container.

+### RSpamd and Redis

+RSpamd requires to use Redis database to its works, this image doesn't contain redis, so you need to instal one on your host or use some docker image with redis.
+I'd recommend to use [redis:alpine](https://hub.docker.com/_/redis/) for it.

 ## Issues and ToDo

 Default RSpamd configuration files, probably, shouldn't been put into volume, only local configuration directories should.
-It will, probably, fixed soon.
+It will be fixed someday, probably.

 Procmail is no longer maintained for a long time, so, probably, this image will be switched to use different MDA in future ([maildrop](http://www.courier-mta.org/maildrop/), probably) or 2 versions of image will exists.